 Sushi cravings aren’t something that should be taken lightly.
 Unlike your need for chocolate cake which can be satisfied by eating a mini roll with your eyes closed, when you start seeing fatty tuna and seared salmon belly in your sleep, there’s really no option but to get some sushi in your system.
 And when that time inevitably comes, this list of London restaurants will point you in the direction.
 From affordable tempura maki, to an 18-course omakase that will probably change your life - it’s all here.

 You’ll find this neighbourhood spot on the corner of Merton Hall Road, and if the ceiling to floor glass windows and sleek tables don’t pique your interest, then a glance at their crunchy salmon roll should do the trick.
 This spot has options for everyone, from gyoza and pumpkin teriyaki udon to sashimi and nigiri.
-The sushi rolls are great, especially the urumaki, with things like crispy prawn tempura and spider rolls, their huge menu has lots to choose from, and the wooden floors and natural lighting don’t hurt either.
+The sushi rolls are great, especially the urumaki, and with things like crispy prawn tempura and spider rolls, their huge menu has lots to choose from.

 If you’re near Great Portland Street - or even if you’re not - you should eat the sushi at this Fitzrovia spot.
 It’s got what we like to call the holy grail of sushi: high-quality, affordable, and exciting.
 The sushi and sashimi are solid, and though the toppings can get a little theatrical, it doesn’t take away from the quality.
 The omakase starts from £14.80 for 6 pieces, making it some of the best value sushi of this quality that you’ll get in London.